-By identifying the importance of security, treasury will be able to select an instrument that matches its objective.
+By identifying the importance of security, treasury will be able to select an instrument which matches their objective.
 Some instruments, such as bonds, may see the value of the invested principal fall or rise if sold before maturity, while the principal for bank deposits, for example, is secure, as long as the counterparty itself does not fail.

 The investment policy should indicate the circumstances when a compromise on the preservation of principal may be acceptable.
 Companies will differ in their view of this risk.
 Some will decide that the risk assumed when investing principal should be the same, whether investing overnight or for six months.
-Other companies will be prepared to assume additional risk when investing longer-term cash, but only if the risk/reward ratio is appropriate.
+Others will be prepared to assume additional risk when investing longer-term cash, but only if the risk/reward ratio is appropriate.

-Invested cash must be accessible when it is needed.
-If not, the company may be forced to borrow from an external source, while simultaneously having surplus cash invested in an illiquid instrument.
+Invested cash must be accessible.
+If it is not, the company may be forced to borrow from an external source, while simultaneously having surplus cash invested in an illiquid instrument.

 Again, treasury needs to identify how important liquidity is before making an investment.
 The categorisation of cash into operating cash and strategic cash is useful.
 When investing operating cash, treasury will want to choose from the more liquid instruments.
 These allow investors access to funds without giving notice or, in the case of a non-bank deposit, without having to sell the instrument.
-Even when investing strategic cash, treasury must be mindful of the need to realise its cash investments, should there be a sudden change in the market environment.
+Even when investing strategic cash, treasury must be mindful of the need to realise their cash investments should there be a sudden change in the market environment.

 Depending on the amounts of cash held and the likely operating cash needs, it may be possible to create adequate liquidity whilst investing in non-liquid instruments.
-By including a range of maturities, it is possible to ensure that suitable amounts reach their maturity dates at timely intervals.
+By including a range of maturities, it is possible to ensure that suitable amounts mature at timely intervals.

-The investment policy should indicate how liquidity is to be achieved, by setting a maturity profile or specifying the proportion of cash that must be invested in liquid instruments.
-This profile or proportion will vary according to a number of factors, including the accuracy of the cash flow forecasting system, the size of the maximum daily cash outflows that might need to be met unexpectedly and the amount of funds available for investment.
+The investment policy should indicate how liquidity is to be achieved, by setting a maturity profile or specifying the proportion of cash which must be invested in liquid instruments.
+This profile or proportion will vary according to a number of factors, including the accuracy of the cash flow forecasting system, the size of the maximum daily cash outflows that might need to be met unexpectedly, and the amount of funds available for investment.
+Information is important; the more uncertain treasury is about future cash requirements, the greater will be the importance of selecting liquid investments.